Triathlon Travel Tips: Shipping your bike with UPS vs an airline

 Triathlon Travel Tips (3 minute read)

 Race day approaching for you and your triathlon bike?
 Not sure how to get your bike to your triathlon race in a effective, safe and money saving manner?
+We have you covered.

 Check out this quick triathlon travel tips explaining the pros and cons of either shipping your triathlon bicycle with a company like Fedex or UPS or checking your bicycle on a plane with such airlines as Southwest, Delta, United, American etc.